leifmadsen/redhat-openstack-website/source/documentation/rdo-packaging.html.md

 * In `%files` avoid using `%{version}` and use instead wildcard `*`

-To Assist in identifing difference the report being output by the production `delorean` includes a spec delta link showing a diff between the two repositories:
+To Assist in identifing difference the report being output by the production `DLRN` includes a spec delta link showing a diff between the two repositories:

 * [Fedora 23](http://trunk.rdoproject.org/f21/report.html)